GenaPlem/django_music_store/README.md

 ## Testing

 Comprehensive manual testing was conducted to ensure all functionalities work as intended.
-Details will be provided in [TESTING.md](TESTING.md).
+Details provided in [TESTING.md](TESTING.md).

 ## Technologies Used